-We took out a rotted chimney and reframed behind, waterproofed, paper and lathed the wall.
-We then added angle iron supports and bolted it to the studs.
+We took out a rotted chimney and reframed behind, waterproofed, paper, and lathed the wall.
+We then added angle iron supports and bolted them to the studs.
 Then we are rebuilding the pattern and re-setting the stones on the house.